open-energy-transition/Ember-Flexibility-Study/README.md

 This setup allows you to fetch and integrate changes from both the main study repository and the OET soft-fork of PyPSA-Eur.

-### (Optional) Merging changes from upstream repositories

-To keep your fork up to date, you can merge changes from the master branch of either `upstream_pypsa_eur_oet` or `upstream` as follows:

-- To merge changes from the OET soft-fork of PyPSA-Eur:

-      git fetch upstream_pypsa_eur_oet
-      git merge upstream_pypsa_eur_oet/master

-- To merge changes from the main Ember-Flexibility-Study repository:

-      git fetch upstream
-      git merge upstream/master

-Resolve any conflicts if they arise, then push the updates to your fork if needed.

 ## 5. Set up the environment

 Once the forked repository is cloned, you can set up the environment to run the analysis.
 In the terminal, navigate to the repository directory `{installation_directory}/Ember-Flexibility-Study`: